Professional edition active

 An underlying (secondary) cause is present in the majority of cases regardless of type.
 Idiopathic (primary) cases are less common and usually observed within the immunoglobulin/immune complex–mediated category.

-Primary forms affect children and young adults between ages 8 and 30 and account for 10% of cases of nephrotic syndrome in children; secondary forms tend to affect adults > 30.
-Men and women are affected equally.
-Reported familial cases of some types suggest genetic factors play a role in at least some cases.
+Primary forms affect children, particularly between 2 and 15 years of age (2), and account for < 10% of cases of nephrotic syndrome in children (3); secondary forms tend to affect adults.
+Familial cases suggest genetic factors play a role in at least some cases.
 Many factors contribute to hypocomplementemia.

 Immunoglobulin/immune complex–mediated MPGN